Mental Health

 Mental Health Advocates

-The School of Dentistry has three Mental Health Advocates (MHAs).
+The School of Dentistry has two Mental Health Advocates (MHAs).
 MHAs are staff who are trained in helping individuals navigate the mental health resources offered by the University and community resources.
 If you need help navigating the resources available to you, feel free to reach out to any of the individuals below: